-At the time, that goal was supported by Britain, which pumped Iran with armaments and other resources to make it the stabilizing force in a region Britain wanted out of.
-But Iran’s leadership changed, and now—as with post-World War II Germany—the West is finding itself facing a monster of its own making.
+At the time, that goal was supported by Britain, which pumped Iran with armaments and other resources to make it the stabilizing force in a region Britain wanted to extricate itself from.
+But Iran’s leadership changed, and now—as with post-World War ii Germany—the West is finding itself facing a monster of its own making.

 The King of the North

-What will happen to this Islamic coalition?
+Will this Iranian-led coalition succeed?
 Did the Plain Truth make any predictions about that?
 Yes—sure predictions based on the prophecy of Daniel 11:40-41.

 Those verses say this king of the south will push at another power called “the king of the north.”
-That will precipitate a crushing attack by that northern power, which will overthrow many Middle Eastern countries, including “the glorious land”—Palestine, with Jerusalem.
-That prophecy shows the massive inferiority of the Islamic power to this king of the north, which we should be able to witness in development today.
+That will precipitate a crushing attack by that northern power, which will overthrow many Middle Eastern countries, including “the glorious land”—Israel, with Jerusalem.
+That prophecy shows the massive inferiority of the Islamic power compared to the king of the north.

 So who is this king of the north?

-As far back as 1955, when communism was spreading its tentacles into the Middle East just as Britain and America were pulling out, Mr. Armstrong wrote in the November/December Plain Truth: “The 11th chapter of Daniel shows…the city of Jerusalem will finally be captured by a revival of the power of fascism in Europe—not by a Communist invasion of Palestine!”
+As far back as 1955, when communism was spreading its tentacles into the Middle East, Mr. Armstrong wrote about it: “The 11th chapter of Daniel shows … the city of Jerusalem will finally be captured by a revival of the power of fascism in Europe—not by a communist invasion of Palestine!”
+(Plain Truth, November-December 1955).
 Thus, again, while the rest of the world was looking at the dangers of a spreading communism, Mr. Armstrong knew the real area to watch was elsewhere.
-He continued, “It will be a fascist revival of a church and state union—a United States of Europe—that will attempt to establish the palace and capital there….”
+He continued, “It will be a fascist revival of a church and state union—a United States of Europe—that will attempt to establish the palace and capital there ….”

-It is Europe the Plain Truth warned about—specifically Europe’s intervention in the Middle East, where it will first expose itself as a brutal imperialist power!
-German-led Europe will be the king of the north!
+It is Europe that the Plain Truth warned about, specifically saying Europe’s intervention in the Middle East would be the arena in which it first reveals itself as a brutal imperialist power!
+German-led Europe will be the king of the north.

-As time went on from 1955, one probable reason for this yet-future conflict began to come into view: oil.
-The Trumpet still stands behind this statement from the February 1966 Plain Truth: “Before the mounting crisis in the Middle East is over, all major nations of the earth will be embroiled [speaking of the battle of Armageddon, Zech.
-14:1-2].
+As time marched on from 1955, one probable reason for this yet-future conflict began to come into view: oil.
+The Trumpet still stands behind this statement from the February 1966 Plain Truth: “Before the mounting crisis in the Middle East is over, all major nations of the Earth will be embroiled [speaking of the battle of Armageddon; Zechariah 14:1-2; Revelation 16:16].
 Why will they be there?
 One major reason is oil.
 Western Europe’s economy is absolutely dependent upon these reserves.
 So is that of Japan.
 Any major disruption of this oil supply—such as an all-out Arab-Israel war—would bring intervention.”

-By 1998 statistics, the Middle East was Europe’s biggest oil source, accounting for 36.6 percent of its oil imports.
-Arab countries could try to “push” Europe by choking off that vital oil supply.
-That would certainly move Europe to swift retaliation.
-Even in July of 1971, the Plain Truth put forth this possibility by reporting that instability in the oil-rich region has sparked “new calls for Europe to assume a greater role in the Middle East, including the peaceful settlement of the Arab-Israeli confrontation….
-Europe, and particularly the Common Market, is certain to increase its involvement in the area.”
+As of late 2014, the EU imports around 40 percent of its oil from opec countries, which are mostly Middle Eastern nations.
+These countries could try to “push” Europe by choking off that vital oil supply.
+That would certainly prod Europe to retaliate swiftly.
+Even in July 1971, the Plain Truth put forth this possibility by reporting that instability in the oil-rich region had sparked “new calls for Europe to assume a greater role in the Middle East, including the peaceful settlement of the Arab-Israeli confrontation. … Europe, and particularly the Common Market, is certain to increase its involvement in the area.”

-At the same time as all of these decidedly pro-Arab maneuvers, Israel too seems quite willing to go to Europe for support in constructing regional peace.
-Watch for that alliance to strengthen as U.S. presence wanes.
-The Bible prophesies that Israel will ultimately call on Europe, the king of the north, to make peace in the Middle East when all other options fail.
-That will be the biggest mistake they will ever make.
-You can read more about this in our booklet The King of the South.
+Despite all the signs indicating Europe’s pro-Arab bent, Israel seems quite willing to rely on Europe for support in constructing regional peace.
+Under President Barack Obama, the U.S. is ditching Israel, which pushes the Jews to rely more on Europe for help.
+The Bible prophesies that Israel will ultimately call on Europe to make peace in the Middle East when all other options fail.
+That will be the biggest mistake it will ever make.
+You can read more about this in our free booklet Jerusalem in Prophecy.

 Jerusalem: Catholic Capital

-Based on other prophecies, particularly those involving “the abomination of desolation” (look at Matthew 24:15 in conjunction with Luke 21:20), there is another likely reason for the final clash between the kings of the south and north.
+Using prophecies, particularly those involving “the abomination of desolation” (look at Matthew 24:15 in conjunction with Luke 21:20), Mr. Armstrong explained that there is another likely reason for the final clash between the kings of the south and north.
 The May 1963 Plain Truth reported, “Meanwhile, the Roman Catholic Church has entered the picture.
 During the first sessions of the Second Vatican Council the question of peace in the Middle East came under discussion.
-A tentative suggestion was the re-establishment, under papal jurisdiction, of the Kingdom of Jerusalem.
+A tentative suggestion was the reestablishment, under papal jurisdiction, of the kingdom of Jerusalem.

-Mr. Flurry took up this theme in the November 1996 Trumpet: “Even though Germany cannot help the Jews, the Germans do get involved in Jerusalem.
-The Catholic Church is going to unite and then guide the European Union or the king of the north—with Germany as the real power behind it.
+Mr. Armstrong believed that Europe, under the influence of the Catholic Church, would take a greater and greater interest in Jerusalem.
+Mr. Flurry has since built on this theme.
+In the November 1996 Trumpet, he wrote: “Even though Germany cannot help the Jews, the Germans do get involved in Jerusalem.
+The Catholic Church is going to unite and then guide the European Union, or the king of the north—with Germany as the real power behind it.
 The Catholic Church also has a great interest in Jerusalem.

 You are witnessing in embryonic stages the dramatic fulfillment of these events prophesied for thousands of years in your Bible!
-For six decades the Plain Truth and Trumpet have showcased and broadcast the absolute currency of these prophecies.
-Are those prophecies the world has already seen fulfilled enough to convince you to take those yet to occur seriously?
+For seven decades the Plain Truth and Trumpet have showcased and broadcast the absolute currency of these prophecies.
+Are those prophecies the world has already seen fulfilled enough to convince you to take seriously those that are yet to occur?
 How much more do you need to see before you will believe—and act upon—God’s clear prophetic vision?